WordPress 5.0 Unveils the New Gutenberg Editor4 Min Read

 - One of the key features that you get in Gutenberg editor is table creation.
 You can change the style from regular to stripes just through a click.
 In the previous editor, you needed to install plugins like TablePress to create your table.

 4. Better visual and media-rich content

-- Create the perfect visual representation.
-Add images and videos along with cover images with text over them.
-Upload multiple photos with the help of the gallery block.
+- Create the perfect visual representation by adding images and videos along with cover images with headings and upload multiple photos with the help of the gallery block.

 - From Youtube, Facebook, Instagram, Twitter, SoundCloud to Spotify there are multiple embeds available through which you can easily link to various contents.

 - You can easily integrate Google Map locations.

 5. Reusable blocks: a grand new feature